shaznan/Calculize-App/README.md

 - Escape key - Reset display
 - Arrow left - Expand calculator display
 - Arrow right - Collapse calculator display

+# Documentation
+The Mathematical calculations are done using the eval() method with controlled inputs.

+An array list of buttons with controlled inputs which can be calculated using the eval method is passed into a foreach loop, stored inside an immediately invoked function, which displays each input text content separately and is assigned to the result output.
+The for each loop is assigned to both click and keydown events.

+Inputs which cannot be calculated using the eval method are assigned to it’s own immediately invoked function.
+Which gets called on click and keydown events.

+### **Clear button:**
+The last digit of the display output is removed on every event by using the slice method which creates a new string by taking every digit from the output except the last digit and assigning it again to the display output.

+### **Plus/Neg button:**
+The current input value is converted into a negative value if it’s a positive value or converted into a positive value if it’s a negative value.
+An if statement is included to check if there is a number present in the display output before performing the conversion or else it will result in NaN.

+### Equal/button:
+The equal button has three compartments in it:
+1. HistorySummaryCalculation
+2. Percentage calculation
+3. Calculating controlled input results

+##### The HistorySummaryCalculation

+The historySummarycalculation function declaration contains a regular for loop, which loops into both the operationresult and operationfinalresult arrays which produces array values based on the calculation functions.
+And creates a virtual dom with a template literal of all the calculation summary.

+##### The Percentage calculation

+The percentage calculation function declaration takes into account if any “%’ operator is present in the display output string and removes them as ‘%’ is not a controlled input for eval method calculation, and does the percentage calculation manually.

+#####How it works?
+-The number of times % is used in the string is taken into account using the match method and the length property.
+And the total result is divided by 100^ the amount of times the percentage occurrence in the string.

+-Before calculation, all percentage symbols are replaced to none “”.
+-The result of the output is converted into a string to find the length of it and is passed into the exponential function which converts the final output if it exceeds 10 characters to an exponential notation.

+##### Calculating controlled input results

+The calculate result function declaration calculates the string present in the display output with mathematical operators by converting them into numbers and operators.
+The output is converted into an exponential notation if the final output characters exceed 10 digits.

+The functions are then called later with click and keypress event handlers.
+Each time an event occurs, the history calculation summary function is called with a count++ variable which was earlier declared as zero.
+Each time the historycalculationsummary function is called, it adds 1 to the starting variable to avoid duplication of old summary data in the virtual dom.